Utah Admin. Code R315-261-4 - Exclusions

 surface water, and air exposure pathways.
 Factors to be considered for

-pathway, and the possibility and extent of harm to human and environmental
+(III) the possibility and extent of harm to

-standards: Be designed of non-earthen material that is compatible with the
+minimum standards: Be designed of non-earthen material that is compatible with

-on and runoff controls, or both, be operated in a manner which controls
+run-on and runoff controls, or both, be operated in a manner that controls

 fugitive dust, and have integrity assurance through inspections and maintenance